 The Department of Medical Imaging celebrates our University’s greatest asset of diversity and champions an inclusive climate.
 We understand that diversity in experiences and perspectives is vital to advance innovation, critical thinking and complex problem solving.
-We proudly collaborate with the Office of Diversity, Equity and Inclusion.
+We are committed to raising awareness of health care disparities, marginalized individuals and populations and inspiring action towards equity.

 In Our Own Words